On the Smoothed Complexity of Combinatorial Local Search: Further Applications

 \textcite{Krentel:structurelocalopt} settled that the local optimization problem of \tspkopt is \pls/-complete, for a sufficiently large constant $k$, as well as the existence of instances that require exponentially many iterations of local improvements. \textcite{Klauck96} improves this result to a tight \pls/-reduction to \tspkopt. \textcite{Englert14} constructed two-dimensional Euclidean TSP instances in which \IIopt needs exponentially many iterations, under the $L_p$ metric for any $p >0$.
 Furthermore, \textcite{CKT:kOpt} provide instances where \kopt takes exponentially long to converge, for every $k > 2$.
 Note that these explicit constructions provide \emph{a} path of exponential length, but not \emph{all} paths starting at the same configuration have this property.

 As for the smoothed complexity of \tsp, \cite{Englert14} established polynomial smoothed running time for the \IIopt heuristic for \tsp in the input model where the graph nodes are given as points in $\R^d$, drawn from independent distributions over $[0, 1]^d$ with density bounded by $\phi$, and their pair-wise distances follow the $L_p$ metric.
-This result has later been improved in \cite{MantheyVeenstra:2opt} for the special case of smoothness by Gaussian noise.
+This result has later been improved in \cites{MantheyVeenstra:2opt}{MantheyRhijn:2opt} for the special case of smoothness by Gaussian noise.

-Furthermore, in \cite{Englert_2016} a different model of smoothness was discussed for \IIopt in the general \tsp (on undirected graphs), where the cost of each edge is drawn from independent distributions.
-Our analysis extends this result of polynomial smoothed complexity to the \kopt heuristic for \tsp, with arbitrary $k \geq 2$.
+Furthermore, in \cite{Englert_2016} a different model of smoothness was discussed for \IIopt in the general \tsp (on undirected graphs), where the cost of each edge is drawn from independent distributions, and a polynomial bound on the smoothed running time was established.
+Our analysis extends the polynomial smoothed complexity of the \kopt heuristic for \tsp from $k=2$ to arbitrary $k \geq 3$.
 Using distributions that are independent of the (undirected) edges reflects the application better, where we can think of the location of each city as fixed, but the travelling times between them can vary due to traffic, which is uncorrelated between different cities.
 Our analysis covers the case of \tsp on a directed graph, known as \emph{Asymmetric} TSP (\atsp)~\parencite{KanellakisPapadimitriou:ATSP,GutinPunnen:TSP,Michiels2007,STV:ATSP_constantapprox}, which has not been studied before in the context of smoothed analysis.
 Under this asymmetric model, the travelling times in different directions, between the same two cities, can differ arbitrarily.

 When discussed in the context of a local search heuristic for the global optimization problem, the \kopt heuristic also includes every \IIopt improvement, and is therefore often considered a stronger method (which comes at the price of higher per-step complexity).
 In terms of the running time of local search, however, the methods are not as easily comparable: every solution of the \kopt heuristic also provides a solution for \IIopt on the same instance, but it might take more steps to actually terminate the local search procedure for \kopt due to the larger neighbourhood; a solution for \kopt not only needs to be at least as good as every possible exchange of $2$ edges, but is compared to every \kopt move and local search may terminate only a long time after the first local optimum sufficient for the \IIopt heuristic has been encountered.